 Its earnings per share of 80 cents missed analysts’ average estimate of 89 cents per share.

 Net revenue fell 10 percent to $8.6 billion, falling well short of the $9.3 billion Wall Street expected, according to IBES data from Refinitiv.

 Morgan Stanley’s fixed-income trading revenue fell 30 percent to $564 million.
 That was a much sharper drop than at rivals, who have bigger bond trading businesses.

 Goldman Sachs Group Inc, JPMorgan Chase & Co, Citigroup Inc and Bank of America this week reported bond trading revenue declines of 15 percent to 20 percent, blaming a sharp and unexpected widening of credit spreads and volatility in rates trading.
-Revenue from Morgan Stanley`s wealth business dropped 6 percent.
+Revenue from Morgan Stanley`s wealth unit dropped 6 percent.
 The unit`s profit margin fell to 24 percent from 26 percent in the year-ago quarter.

 Investors shifted $121 billion into U.S. money market funds in December, Lipper estimates, the most since November 2008.

 One bright spot in the bank’s results was its M&A advisory business, which delivered a 41 percent rise in revenue.
 Goldman Sachs also saw similar surge in dealmaking.

 "After strong results from peers yesterday, Morgan Stanley`s quarter appears weak, and we expect shares to underperform," said Brian Kleinhanzl, an analyst at Keefe, Bruyette & Woods.